FreeBSD-pzn/telnet/README.md

 #### to a MasOS (Darwin).

 If you are using QEMU, SimH or any other emulator you need to connect to a console in the emulator.
-To connect to a console is using TELNET PORT_NUMBER command, but MacOS (Darwin) does not has a telnet client.
+To connect to a console is using TELNET localhost PORT_NUMBER command, but MacOS (Darwin) does not has a telnet client.

 ##### How to compile on a MacOS (Darwin)